Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/PWM/Buzzer Play Melody.rst

 |image02|

-| Open the example code in “Examples” -> “AmebaAnalog” -> “PWM_BuzzerPlayMelody”
+| Open the example code in "Examples" -> "AmebaAnalog" -> "PWM_BuzzerPlayMelody"
 | Compile and upload to Ameba, press the reset button.
 Then you can hear the buzzer playing music.

 Code Reference